 What is manual lymphatic drainage?

-Manual lymphatic drainage (MLD) is a slow, light-pressure massage technique that follows the body's lymphatic pathways — the network of vessels, nodes, and ducts that runs parallel to your circulatory system.
+Manual lymphatic drainage (MLD) is a slow, light-pressure manual technique that follows the body's lymphatic pathways — the network of vessels, nodes, and ducts that runs parallel to your circulatory system.
 Unlike your blood circulation, which has the heart as its pump, the lymphatic system has no central engine.
 It depends on movement, breathing, and the rhythmic contraction of the smooth muscle inside lymph vessels themselves to keep fluid flowing.

 MLD works at the right depth and rhythm to encourage lymph vessels to resume their natural contraction.
 The pressure is light, almost surprisingly so, because deeper pressure compresses the superficial vessels and shuts down the very system you're trying to activate.

-At Altru Radiance, a Soothe Lymphatic Drainage session runs approximately 110 minutes and follows the full lymphatic map: starting at the terminus (collarbone), opening the thoracic duct, then working systematically through the face, neck, arms, abdomen, and legs.
+At Altru Radiance, a Soothe Lymphatic Drainage session runs approximately 90 minutes and follows the full lymphatic map: starting at the terminus (collarbone), opening the thoracic duct, then working systematically through the face, neck, arms, abdomen, and legs.
 The result isn't a relaxing facial.
 It's a system reset.

-Sign 1: Persistent puffiness — especially in the morning or under the eyes
+Signal 1: Persistent puffiness — especially in the morning or under the eyes

 You drink water.
 You sleep enough.
 Your kidneys are fine.
 And yet you wake up with a heavier face than you went to bed with — puffiness under the eyes, a slightly thicker jaw, fingers that feel snug in your ring.

 This is the lymphatic system's most visible signal.
 When fluid pooling overnight isn't cleared by morning, it means the system that's supposed to clear it isn't working at full capacity.
 Some of this is normal.
-When it becomes a daily pattern, it's a sign.
+When it becomes a daily pattern, it's a signal.

 What MLD does: redirects pooled fluid toward functional drainage paths, decongests regions holding extra volume, and trains the system to maintain flow between sessions.
 Most clients notice the visible difference immediately and report waking up lighter for several days after a session.